Jason2Brownlee/AuthoritySite/README.md

 This is how I learned.

 You get good at this stuff by doing.
 To get ideas of things to do, read good quality essays and books and listen to good quality podcasts.

-I used to send emails with lists of podcasts and books, then later directed people to my GoodReads [authority shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=authority-site) and [writing shelf](https://www.goodreads.com/review/list/5243638-jason?shelf=writing).

-I think the list of resources below is better.

 ### Blogs/Podcasts, Courses, Essays